 - Maintaining originals and/or copies of all material agreements entered into by the company

 - Facilitating compliance with any reporting requirements in respect of Anti-Money Laundering and Anti-Terrorist Financing in accordance with Bermuda law

 - Preparing all requisite standard proxies, notices, share transfers, agendas and minutes with respect to Board of Directors, Committee and Shareholder Meetings each year and undertaking all other statutory duties including the holding of Annual General Meetings

 - Preparing Certificates of Incumbency, certified resolutions and Secretarial Certificates of constitutional documents, as and when required

 - Providing a Secretary of the company to attend any physical or telephonic Board, Committee or Shareholder meetings in order to record and prepare minutes

-- Generally advising on good corporate governance practices
+- Following good corporate governance practices